Ritika-dey/Ritika-dey/README.md

 - 🌱 I’m currently learning **Backend development and DSA**

-- 👨‍💻 All of my projects are available at [https://github.com/Ritika-dey?tab=repositories](https://github.com/Ritika-dey?tab=repositories)
+- 👨‍💻 All of my projects are available <a href="https://github.com/Ritika-dey?tab=repositories">Here</a>

 - 💬 Ask me about **react**